CCarrMcMahon/cs2-surf/README.md

-# cs2-surf
+# CS2-Surf
+## Description
-An open source plugin for surfing in CS2
+An open source plugin for surfing in CS2.

+## Status: Preparation
+This repository is being created in preparation for the release of CS2.